Zhufan: Entomology

-The name Zhufan (朱范) was first mentioned in a genealogy book of Yeyutang Wangshi, written in the 1850s.
-In official documents shortly thereafter, the name of the village was written as (诸樊) or (朱樊).
+The name Zhufan was first mentioned in a genealogy book of Yeyutang Wangshi, written in the 1850s.

 There are no records of when the village was founded.
-According to legend, the earliest residents were all members of the Fan (范) family, and the village was also called "Fanjia Zhuang" (the village of Fan family).
-Hundreds of years later, the family of Zhu (朱) gradually replaced the Fan and became the main residents.
+According to legend, the earliest residents were all members of the Fan family, and the village was also called "Fanjia Zhuang" (the village of Fan family).
+Hundreds of years later, the family of Zhu gradually replaced the Fan and became the main residents.
 Thus, the village's name changed to "Zhufan Zhuang" (the village of Fan and Zhu families).
-Years later, the Wang (王) family arrived and became the main residents in the early Ming dynasty (1368–1644).
-The name of the village changed to Wangzhufan (王朱范) and has remained as such.
+Years later, the Wang family arrived and became the main residents in the early Ming dynasty.
+The name of the village changed to Wangzhufan and has remained as such.